CrystalSplitter/ghcitui/INSTALL.rst

 Getting the source
 ------------------

-Currently the source code is hosted on https://github.com.
-You can check out the source code using ``git`` with SSH:
+Currently the source code is hosted at https://github.com/CrystalSplitter/ghcitui.
+You can check out the source code using ``git``.

+Note however that the repository is configured with ``git lfs`` to store documentation images, so if you want images in your checkout, you must `install git-lfs separately`_.

+Checking out with SSH:

 .. code-block:: shell